History of basketball: NBA

-The NBA's commissioner's name is Adam Silver and his job is to oversee the tasks in the organization.
+The commissioner of the NBA is Adam Silver and his job is to oversee the tasks in the organization.

 Many rule changes have occurred since the inception of professional basketball that has altered the game to what we now recognize today.
 These rule changes did not occur all at once but instead evolved to suit the changing style of play.
-Starting with the widening of the free-throw lane in 1951 and a further extension in 1964, this change was made to reduce the dominant impact of centers who played with their back facing the basket - otherwise known as Post Position.
+Starting with the widening of the free-throw lane in 1951 and a further extension in 1964, this change was made to reduce the dominant impact of centers who played with their back facing the basket—otherwise known as Post Position.
 Then in 1954, the 24-second shot clock was introduced.
 This was done to increase the speed of the game, by forcing the team with the basketball to shoot the ball before the 24-second timer is up.
 Finally, the NBA introduced the three-point line, in the 1979–1980 season.
 This was done to spread out the players, which were predominantly playing underneath the basket at this time as well as add a further degree of difficulty to the game.

 In the late 1950s and early 1960s, the influx of black athletes increased excitement and revitalized the NBA.
 By this time, the league was mainly composed of African American players, and most of the top stars were black.
 However, in the late 1970s, the popularity of the NBA was once again threatened by the decline in attendance and television ratings.
 In 1979, the NBA's TV audience declined by 18%.